-What ML actually is in 2026
+What ML actually is

 Cut through the hype.
 Here's what machine learning is, what it isn't, and where it sits in the modern data stack.